What Is Oil Viscosity? Oil Viscosity Explained

 The viscosity of oil varies with temperature changes.
-A thin oil has a lower viscosity and pours easier in cold weather, while a thicker oil has a higher viscosity and pours more slowly.
+A thin oil has a lower viscosity and pours easier in cold weather, while a thicker oil has a higher viscosity and pours slower.

 To illustrate, pour out a cup of coffee in the sink.
 What happens?
 It flows out of the cup, right?
 Try doing the same thing with a bottle of shampoo.
-Shampoo pours more slowly out of the bottle because it’s more viscous than coffee; it has a higher viscosity.
+Shampoo pours slower out of the bottle because it’s more viscous than coffee; it has a higher viscosity.

 Olive oil is another example.
-At room temperature, it pours easily.
-It thickens and pours more slowly if you stick it in the refrigerator for a few hours.
+At room temperature, it pours fast.
+It thickens and pours slower if you stick it in the refrigerator for a few hours.
 That brings us to the viscosity index (VI).

 The viscosity index measures how viscosity changes relative to changes in temperature.
 Temperature affects viscosity.
 Remember our olive oil example?
 In other words, VI measures both the ability of an oil to resist becoming thinner at a higher temperature and thicker at a lower temperature.

-How do they determine the VI of engine oil?
+How do they determine engine oil viscosity index?
 They measure its viscosity across a wide range of temperatures.
 The higher the VI number, the less change in oil viscosity in relationship to temperature.